telefonicaid/fiware-sth-comet/doc/manuals/contribution-guidelines.md

 The process of making a release consists of the following steps and should only be made by any of the owners or administrators of the main repository:

-1. Synchronize the `develop` branch in your local forked repository to the latest version of the `develop` branch of the remote fiware-sth-comet repository as indicated in the **How to contribute** section above.
+1. Synchronize the `master` branch in your local forked repository to the latest version of the `master` branch of the remote fiware-sth-comet repository as indicated in the **How to contribute** section above.
-2. From the updated `develop` branch in your local forked repository, create a new task branch changing the development version number in the `package.json` file (currently it should include a `-next` suffix) to the new version to be released (`X.Y.Z`, for example, without any suffix).
+2. From the updated `master` branch in your local forked repository, create a new task branch changing the development version number in the `package.json` file (currently it should include a `-next` suffix) to the new version to be released (`X.Y.Z`, for example, without any suffix).
-3. Create a pull request from this task branch to the `develop` branch in the fiware-sth-comet remote repository and ask any of the additional project administrators to review it and to land it.
+3. Create a pull request from this task branch to the `master` branch in the fiware-sth-comet remote repository and ask any of the additional project administrators to review it and to land it.
-4. In the fiware-sth-comet main repository, create a release branch named `release/X.Y.Z` from the latest version of the `develop` branch using the corresponding version number.
+4. In the fiware-sth-comet main repository, create a release branch named `release/X.Y.Z` from the latest version of the `master` branch using the corresponding version number.
 5. In the fiware-sth-comet main repository, create a new release setting the tag version to `X.Y.Z` from the new release branch `release/X.Y.Z` and publish it.
-6. In the fiware-sth-comet main repository, create a pull request from the new release branch `release/X.Y.Z` to the `master` branch (in this precise moment the `master`, `develop` and `release/X.Y.Z` branches are all synchronized).
-7. Synchronize the `develop` branch in your local forked repository to the latest version of the `develop` branch of the remote fiware-sth-comet repository as indicated in the **How to contribute** section above.
+6. Synchronize the `master` branch in your local forked repository to the latest version of the `master` branch of the remote fiware-sth-comet repository as indicated in the **How to contribute** section above.
-8. From the updated `develop` branch in your local forked repository, create a new task branch and add the `-next` suffix to the current version number in the `package.json` file (to signal this as the development version) and remove the contents of the `CHANGES_NEXT_RELEASE` changelog file.
+7. From the updated `master` branch in your local forked repository, create a new task branch and add the `-next` suffix to the current version number in the `package.json` file (to signal this as the development version) and remove the contents of the `CHANGES_NEXT_RELEASE` changelog file.
-9. Create a pull request from this new task branch to the `develop` branch in the remote fiware-sth-comet repository.
+8. Create a pull request from this new task branch to the `master` branch in the remote fiware-sth-comet repository.

 ## Version/release numbers